-First licensed as KN8RMO in Champion, OH in 1960.
-Received General license K8RMO in 1961.
+First licensed as KN8RMO in Champion, OH in 1959.
+Received General license K8RMO in 1960.
 Moved to CA in 1970 and received W6NRJ, a SK's call.
-Giving up on a return to the West Coast, in 2011 received W3NRJ for MD on the East Coast.
+Giving up on a return to the West Coast, in 2011 received W3NRJ (Extra) for MD on the East Coast.

 I use "all wires" in my back yard (garden) antenna farm with the exception of 2015 twin collinear 30 meters NW/SE homebrew verticals.
-Antenna "A" is my best performer.
-It is a 160 meter (540') almost-square Loop Skywire about 14 meters high.
+Antenna "A" is my best overall performer.
+It is a 160 meter (540') square Loop Skywire about 14 meters high.
 Antenna "B" is a 300' (91.5 meters) square loop for 20-10 meter bands.
-Antenna "C" is one of two 72' Lazy Hs. beaming NW/ SW or NW/SE which are also used when operating 20-10 meters.
-In winter I operate 80 with 5/8 wavelength phased ground-fed slopers over trees as antenna "B" or use the 540"Loop Skywire.
+Antenna "C" is one of two 72' Lazy Hs. beaming NW/SE or NE/SW which are also used when operating 20-10 meters.
+In winter I operate 80 with 5/8 wavelength phased ground-fed Ls as antenna "B" or use the 540"Loop Skywire.
 This combination also works well on 160 meters.
 (See the pictures of my antenna farm.)

 I am indebted to my Elmer, W8RZK, Joe, (SK) for his many hours of patient instruction and practical advice during my pre-Novice and Novice/early General days when I was in high school.
 His time investment with me during many evenings in his basement shack lead to a wonderful life-long hobby and a technical industry career.
 Joe "Elmer-ed" numerous young hams in my community.
 All were amazed to watch Joe climb his tower to work on his Cubical Quad.

 I am now retired after 31 years in high technology businesses, and, previous to that, a couple years in broadcast engineering using my FCC First Class Radiotelephone license.

-Beyond ham radio I enjoy gardening, time sharing, cruising, and the company of my XYL and grown up kids.
-My ham hours are spent experimenting with wire antennas. casual contesting for PVRC, and chasing HF DX as I approach my goal of 300 "countries" worked and confirmed--all with wires.
-Along with long-time ham friend, N6KD, I have enjoyed DXPedtion holidays to the Caribbean, operating as PJ2/W6NRJ, KP2/W6NRJ, and ZF2LJ.
+Beyond ham radio I enjoy gardening, time sharing, cruising, and the company of my XYL, grown up kids, and two grand kids.
+My ham hours are spent experimenting with wire antennas. casual contesting for PVRC, and chasing HF DX (304 now confirmed) having reached my retirement goal of 300 "countries" -- all with wires.
+Along with ham friends, N6KD and K3EW, I have enjoyed DXPedtion holidays to the Caribbean, operating as PJ2/W6NRJ, KP2/W6NRJ, ZF2LJ, and VP2MVI.

 TNX for reading, and CU on the bands...
 73, Jim W3NRJ